-Hydraulic disc brake, on the other hand, uses an incompressible oil to push the brakes pads into squeezing the rotors and stop the wheels from spinning.
+Hydraulic disc brakes, on the other hand, use an incompressible oil to push the brakes pads into squeezing the rotors and stop the wheels from spinning.
 Note that I said, incompressible oil, which means the force transferred through is almost perfect without any loss.
 That results in needing to apply a much less force on the brake lever with your hand to brake better.
 Since power transfer from your hand to the rotor is linear, you can more precisely adjust how much braking power you need at any point during a ride.
 Hydraulic brakes are an advanced type of brake and used to be a bit more expensive.
 However today, there are cheaper versions even from market-leading brands and I would suggest this as a priority upgrade if you don’t have them.

-Why My Disc Brakes Aren’t Braking Properly?
+My Disc Brakes Aren’t Braking Properly

 Other than brake pads being worn out, I’ve encountered dozens of reasons for a disc brake not to brake properly.
 Some of them were simple malfunctions that came from damaged brakes, but most of them were the result of poor installment and even worse maintenance.
 From searching around, I’ve realized there are lots of terrible posts about disc brake maintenance which left out important notes and mentions.
 Especially some mistakes during maintenance that are difficult to realize unless you have loads of experience.
 So I decided to go into detail a bit more with this post.